-Connor is a Junior Political Science Major and Urban Studies minor from Seattle, Washington.
-Apart from school, Connor is also a varsity athlete playing for the Colorado College Mens Lacrosse Team.
+Connor is a senior Political Science Major and Urban Studies minor from Seattle, Washington.
+Apart from school, Connor is also a varsity athlete playing for the Colorado College Men’s Lacrosse Team.
 Connor's interests include intramural sports and fly fishing.
 This past summer he was a Scheduling and Advance Intern at the Clinton Foundation in New York City.

 Patrick Jurney ‘17

-Patrick is an Environmental Science major.
-He is from Saint Paul, Minnesota, but spent a majority of his childhood growing up on an island in the Caribbean: Dominica.
-He is heavily involved with the Colorado Springs Food Rescue as their volunteer coordinator for over 50 volunteers.
-He also works at Sacred Grounds.
-Along with that, he is a member of the Back Row, the all-male A Capella group, and is on the Class Committee of 2017.
-He is still able to venture out into greater Colorado as he is also an active leader for the Outdoor Recreation Committee.
+Patrick is an Environmental Science major and Southwest Studies minor.
+He is from Saint Paul, Minnesota, but spent a majority of his childhood growing up on an island in the Caribbean, Dominica.
+He works for Colorado Springs Food Rescue as their event coordinator and also at the Sacred Grounds space in Shove Chapel.
+He is also on the Class Committee of 2017.
+He enjoys being able to venture out to greater Colorado as he is an active leader for the Outdoor Recreation Committee.

-Annika Kastetter is a Junior Political Science major and Arabic/Middle Eastern Studies minor.
-In addition to being a President's Council representative, Annika enjoys being an RA in Loomis Hall, serving on the Colorado College Honor Council, playing women's club soccer, and participating in two sketch comedy groups on campus.
+Annika Kastetter is a senior Political Science major and Arabic/Middle Eastern Studies minor.
+In addition to being a President's Council representative, Annika serves as Student Body President, and works in the Office of Admissions as an Admission Fellow as well as in Residential Life and Campus Activities as an RA.
+Annika enjoys playing soccer and participating in a women's sketch comedy club on campus.

 William Pak ‘18